-Oatmeal is rich in antioxidants, vitamins and minerals but, most importantly, fiber.
-“Fiber is essential in helping prevent dead skin and alleviating redness," says Alpert.
+Oatmeal is rich in antioxidants, vitamins, and minerals but, most importantly, it's also a fiber-rich food.
+"Fiber is essential in helping prevent dead skin and alleviating redness," says Alpert.
 The indigestible part of a carbohydrate that adds bulk to food, fiber also works to keep you feeling fuller longer (it swells in the stomach), meaning you're less likely to snack on the sweets and salty foods that are often associated with dry skin and breakouts.
-Fiber also naturally boosts the metabolism, and a healthy gut is essential for clear skin.
 For more starchy goodness that can help you slim down don't miss these 25 Best Carbs for Weight Loss.

-Sweet potatoes help lock in moisture, give your skin a healthy glow and protect it from damage thanks to their abundance of vitamin A. In fact, dry skin is often a sign that your diet needs more vitamin A, which is why it’s often used topically in skin products (you’ll usually see it marked as retinol or retinoid).
-Alpert recommends sweet potatoes to her clients because, aside from their nutritional and aesthetic benefits, their high vitamin C content helps fight off winter colds.
+Sweet potatoes help lock in moisture, give your skin a healthy glow, and protect it from damage thanks to their abundance of vitamin A. "Vitamin A can help with skin renewal and decrease dry, flaky skin.
+Sweet potatoes are a great option in the winter," says Dr. Jennifer Lee, Board-certified Dermatologist, Medical Director REN Dermatology, and USANA Consultant.
+Alpert also recommends sweet potatoes to her clients because, aside from their nutritional and aesthetic benefits, their high vitamin C content helps fight off winter colds.
 Check out these sweet potato recipes for some yummy ways to add more of the root veggie to your weekly diet.

-"Salmon is amazing for your skin as it's full of omega-3 fats, which strengthen skin cells, can protect against cancer and help reduce inflammation," says Alpert.
+"Salmon is an amazing food for dry skin as it's full of omega-3 fats, which strengthen skin cells, can protect against cancer and help reduce inflammation," says Alpert.
 "Certain fish like halibut and yellowfin tuna also contain selenium, which preserves elastin in the skin, helping your skin stay supple, smooth and tight."
-If you're not a fish eater, look for other foods that are rich in omega-3 (like chia seeds, walnuts, flaxseeds, egg yolks) to help preserve collagen, fight inflammation and keep skin firm.
+If you're not a fish eater, look for other foods that are rich in omega-3 (like chia seeds, walnuts, flaxseeds, egg yolks) to help preserve collagen, fight inflammation, and keep skin firm.